-Optune Lua for MPM is classified as a Humanitarian Use Device (HUD), approved under the Humanitarian Device Exemption (HDE) pathway1
+Optune Lua for MPM is classified as a Humanitarian Use Device (HUD), approved under the Humanitarian Device Exemption (HDE) pathway

-An HUD is a medical device intended to benefit patients with a disease or condition that affects less than 8,000 individuals in the United States per year.
-The marketing approval process for an HUD is the HDE pathway.2
+An HUD is a medical device intended to benefit patients with a disease or condition that affects fewer than 8,000 individuals in the United States per year.3

-Once approved by FDA through the HDE pathway, use of the HUD in a facility is overseen by an appropriate Local Committee (LC) or the Institutional Review Board (IRB).
+Once approved by the FDA through the HDE pathway, use of the HUD in a facility is overseen by an appropriate Local Committee (LC) or the Institutional Review Board (IRB)

 The device will not expose patients to an unreasonable or significant risk of illness or injury, and the probable benefit to health from use of the device outweighs the risk of injury or illness from its use while taking into account the probable risks and benefits of currently available devices or alternative forms of treatment

 The device would not be available to a person with the disease or condition in question without the HDE

 The device is designed to treat or diagnose a disease or condition that affects not more than 8,000 individuals